 One of the maids greet us with the standard welcome phrase “Okaerinasai Goshujin-sama” (Welcome back, Master!) and guides us to free seats right in front of the small stage.
 The room is quite well lit and most of the furniture and colors are bright, fittingly as it this is supposed to be a place of joy, after all.

 When choosing from the menu you can choose more than just between drinks and food.
-There are also possibilities to play games with a maid or take a photo with them (hence the no photos allowed except of the food).
+There are also possibilities to play games with a maid or take a photo with them (hence photos disallowed except of the food).
 Shurikn and I both decided to have a green tea drink, a hot meal and a photo with a maid.

 When serving our green tea drinks the maid asks us what she should draw on top of it.
 I got the more standard cat figure, but Shurikn asked her to draw a squid that… shoots ink.
 Still cute, right?!